 - We drafted and negotiated an agreement for a physician group to provide telemedicine, remote healthcare services, including primary care services, to a hospital’s inpatients.

-We also advise on corporate practice of medicine, anti-kickback and fee-splitting and related regulatory issues, which affect healthcare facilities seeking to grow their market share.
+We also advise on corporate practice of medicine, Physician/provider contracts, Professional Services agreements, medical staff bylaws, risk mitigation, Stark, anti-kickback and fee-splitting, rural/underserved areas and related regulatory issues, which affect healthcare facilities seeking to grow their market share.

 A Maryland legislative Committee has called for require state licensing of medical staffing companies after a radiographer was accused of exposing hundreds of Maryland citizens to hepatitis C.